-Fried Frank has also been recognized for eight consecutive years by the Human Rights Campaign's Corporate Equality Index, achieving a top rating of 100 percent.
+Fried Frank has also been recognized for nine consecutive years by the Human Rights Campaign's Corporate Equality Index, achieving a top rating of 100 percent.
 The 2015 Corporate Equality Index rated 781 businesses on a scale from 0 to 100 percent on their treatment of lesbian, gay, bisexual and transgender employees, consumers and investors.
-Fried Frank’s perfect score reflects its policies and practices to protect LGBT employees from discrimination based on sexual orientation and gender identity or expression, most notably diversity training, and health care and domestic partnership benefits, including tax gross-up benefits to LGBT employees for disparate tax costs related to their coverage of same-sex domestic partners, same-sex spouses and their children.
+Fried Frank's perfect score reflects its policies and practices to protect LGBTQ employees from discrimination based on sexual orientation and gender identity or expression, most notably diversity training, and health care and domestic partnership benefits, including tax gross-up benefits to LGBTQ employees for disparate tax costs related to their coverage of same-sex domestic partners, same-sex spouses and their children.

 For more information on Fried Frank's LGBTQ Resource Group, please contact: